 Automatic Weather Broadcast Information

 The airport is located in a residential area.
 Noise is consequentially a sensitive issue.
 All operators and pilots are asked to respect the built up areas by avoiding unnecessary over flying of residential areas and ensuring all approaches and departures to/from the runways is in direct line with the runway vectors.
-Please don’t begin turns until out over the water.
+Please don’t begin turns after take off until out over the water.

 Landing fee information available on request.